 After the death of Alexander the Great in 323 BC and the foundation of the new Greek Kingdoms, mostly in the east, the island of Crete rose in importance.
-Hellenistic Greece was a real bed of influence and threat as well as downright attacks on each other, kingdom versus kingdom, state against state.
+Hellenistic Greece was a real bed of influence and threat as well as downright attacks on each other, kingdom versus kingdom, and state against state.

 The only way that these kingdoms could become stronger was to form alliances with each other.
 Many mainland states forged such alliances with Cretan cities and so Crete became much more powerful by influence and the fact that they had some of the best mercenary soldiers anywhere.

 Crete became known to ancient writers as the ‘Island with a hundred cities’ (ekatompolis).
-And truly it had perhaps even more than one hundred.
+And truly, it had perhaps even more than one hundred.
 It is believed that there were more than a million people on the island serving all of these cities and there was very little land that was not tilled to grow food.
-Back then Crete also had huge forested areas right up to the mountain’s tree line and there was much fruit gathered from these forests.
-There was also plenty of wild game and there were many hunters.
+Back then Crete also had huge forested areas right up to the mountain’s tree line, and there was much fruit gathered from these forests.
+There was also plenty of wild game, and there were many hunters.

 It could be said that this could happen at any time since many of the pirate ships that scourged the eastern Mediterranean operated out of Crete.
-The major seafarers of the time were the people of the island of Rhodes and they were constantly angry with the Cretan pirates.
+The major seafarers of the time were the people of the island of Rhodes, and they were constantly angry with the Cretan pirates.
 The origin of the word ‘syncretism’ started because of the Cretan Koinon.
-It means that although the Cretan cities might fight with one another, under an outside threat they became one force.
+It means that although the Cretan cities might fight with one another, under an outside threat, they became one force.

 The ‘island of a hundred cities’ must have been a wonderful place to see.
 Today it seems hard to imagine ten cities on Crete, never mind a hundred.